paulfioravanti/paulfioravanti.github.io/_posts/2021-01-04-organise-meetups.md

 - Keep inclusivity in mind when ordering food and drink: include vegetarian and vegan options for food, and if you do have alcohol at your meetup, ensure that you also have non-alcoholic options (including water!).
-- Watch out for food hogs that pile their plates insanely high, leaving less for other participants.
+- Watch out for food hogs that pile their plate insanely high, leaving less for other participants.
 As an organiser, sometimes you have to be an enforcer of decorum.
 - Encourage people to bring empty food containers to your events to take home